TyLaurienteSkyBoxLabs/git-helper/README.md

 * `gith explorer`
   * This command will open a file explorer in the directory of your current profiles repo.
 * `gith build [platform]`
-  * This command will generate a Minecraft solution in a new shell window.
+  * This command will generate an MC solution in a new shell window.
   * By default, Win32 will be ran
   * You can also specify either `UWP`, or `Android`.
   * These are the only platforms currently supported